Fire Rated

 Fire Rated Timber at Corell

-Fire retardant treatments can be applied to Avara™ Clear and Avara™ Character, allowing fire performance to be achieved without stepping outside the core cladding range.
-Both grades can be processed using either pressure treatment or factory-applied systems depending on the project requirements.
+Fire retardant treatments can be applied to Avara™ Clear and Avara™ Character using either pressure treatment or factory-applied systems depending on the project requirements.

-We work with project teams to select the appropriate system based on the required classification, façade build-up and desired appearance, ensuring the fire strategy integrates cleanly with the overall design.
+We work with project teams to select a system that aligns the required fire performance with the intended façade appearance and build-up.

 See cladding options